Expertise

 Martin Brandsma

-Martin’s practice focuses on all aspects of intellectual property litigation including patents, copyright, trademarks, trade secrets and industrial designs.
-He has extensive experience representing a broad range of clients including those in biotechnology, life sciences, consumer goods, telecommunications, sound recording and collective rights management.
+Martin’s practice focuses on all aspects of intellectual property litigation and IP strategy including matters relating to patents, copyright, trademarks, trade secrets and industrial designs.
+He has extensive experience representing a broad range of clients including those in biotechnology, life sciences, consumer goods, technology, telecommunications, sound recording, and collective rights management.
 He also regularly acts in pharmaceutical patent cases under Canada’s Patented Medicines (Notice of Compliance) Regulations, representing some of the world’s leading pharmaceutical and biotechnology companies, in both the Federal Court of Canada and the Federal Court of Appeal.

 Prior to attending law school, Martin obtained a M.Sc. in Molecular Biology/Genetics from Western University.
 His research focused on the design, production and optimization of novel recombinant therapeutic biologics.